olmpyia/GroupProject/README.md

 (Not totally sure) Our project will be a video game similar to Geometry Dash, with possible levels and a storyline to keep the user active and involved.
 At the end of the possible levels, we might do a boss, as well, so that the user isn't playing a repetitive game and has more possible chances to die.

 ## Members
-* Mads McDougal, Project Manager
+* Mads McDougal, Project Manager/Coder
 * Sarah Zhang, Developer/Coder
 * Aayush Silwal, Designer
 * Jenna Tran, Developer/Coder and Designer